Microbiota, energy balance and metabolism

-Ex vivo and in vitro testing and gene-expression analysis are being conducted, using adipose tissue and muscle biopsies from the human-intervention studies, to study in more detail the link between gut microbiota-derived products, adipose tissue and skeletal muscle metabolism.
-Data from the different human studies will be used for computational modelling of human SCFA metabolism.
+Ex vivo and in vitro testing and gene-expression analysis were conducted, using adipose tissue and muscle biopsies from the human-intervention studies, to study in more detail the link between gut microbiota-derived products, adipose tissue and skeletal muscle metabolism.
+Data from the different human studies were used for computational modelling of human SCFA metabolism.

-The relationship between microbiota composition at 6 years of age and weight gain is being investigated via the KOALA children cohort study.
-Microbiota composition in the human-intervention and epidemiological studies will be determined using HITChip methodology.
+The relationship between microbiota composition at 6 years of age and weight gain was investigated via the KOALA children cohort study.
+Microbiota composition in the human-intervention and epidemiological studies were determined using HITChip methodology.

-In 2014, most of the human studies were completed, giving unique results with respect to the metabolic impact of antibiotics, colonic SCFA administration, the dynamics of SCFA metabolism and faeces transplantation in humans, including detailed characterisation of microbiota composition and parameters of body weight control and insulin sensitivity.
-A proof-of-concept dietary-intervention study has been initiated after defining an ‘optimal’ gut SCFA composition for body-weight control and insulin sensitivity.
+In 2014, most of the human studies were completed, giving unique results with respect to the metabolic impact of antibiotics, colonic SCFA administration, the dynamics of SCFA metabolism and faeces transplantation in humans, including detailed characterisation of microbiota composition and parameters of body-weight control and insulin sensitivity.
+A proof-of-concept dietary-intervention study was initiated after defining an ‘optimal’ gut SCFA composition for body-weight control and insulin sensitivity.

-Insights generated in this project are expected to provide leads for the development of dietary strategies to prevent and treat obesity and obesity-related disorders.
+Insights generated in this project were expected to provide leads for the development of dietary strategies to prevent and treat obesity and obesity-related disorders.